-- 1. Place the cover on the switch leaving half inch hanging over the back of the unit. - 2.
+- 1. Place the cover on the switch leaving 1⁄2 inch hanging over the rear of the unit. - 2.
 Slide the cover forward until it slips down into the grooves on the top of the chassis. - 3.
-Using a small or medium flat blade screwdriver, gently lift the cover to allow it to slide forward into the front panel until it engages. - 4.
+Lift the cover gently, using a small or medium flat-blade screwdriver to allow it to slide forward into the front panel until it engages. - 4.
 Fasten the two captive screws on the back of the chassis by turning them a quarter turn to the right.